Pizza Napoletana Recipe – European Special

 Recipe Notes:

-Dough Fermentation: For a more flavorful dough, you can let it rise slowly in the refrigerator for 24-48 hours.
-Just let it come to room temperature before using.
+Dough Fermentation: For added depth of flavor, try a slow rise by refrigerating the dough for 24-48 hours before using.
+Let it come to room temperature before stretching.